andesol/personal-website/content/posts/use-reducer.md

 A common pattern is to combine `useReducer` and `useContext` to create a global state that can be accessed by any component that may require it (thus, avoiding _prop drilling_).

-Here's an application of `useReducer` to manage the local state. `Shows` is a component with a list of TV shows we can like or dislike.
+Here's an application of `useReducer` to manage local state. `Shows` is a component with a list of TV shows we can like or dislike.

 ```js
 import React, { useReducer } from "react";